Spring Fine Motor Activities

 Planting and harvesting pretend veggies brings gardening fun indoors.
 Picking up tiny vegetables, placing them in their spots, and “harvesting” them later keeps little hands engaged in play.

-Spring fine motor activities are a wonderful way to support your child’s development while enjoying the season.
+Spring fine motor activities are an excellent way to support your child’s development while enjoying the season.
 There are endless opportunities to help kids strengthen their skills in a fun and meaningful way.